 2. Gratitude Journaling

-Grab a free 5-minute focus gratitude journal that includes prompts like: Today will be great because…” by joining my newsletter.
+Grab a free 5-minute focus gratitude journal with prompts like: Today will be great because…” by joining my newsletter.

 3. Group Work For Social-Emotional Learning in the Classroom

-Think of how many times throughout the week you use group or teamwork in the classroom.
-These are excellent opportunities to incorporate SEL into the work your students are already doing!
+Think of how many times you use group or teamwork in the classroom throughout the week.
+These are excellent opportunities to incorporate SEL into your students' work!

-Teamwork is something that students should master to be successful in their careers, and personal lives.
-So using these moments to teach kids how to problem-solve, compromise and become leaders is an easy way to add SEL to your syllabus.
+Students should master teamwork to be successful in their careers and personal lives.
+So, using these moments to teach kids how to problem-solve, compromise, and become leaders is an easy way to add SEL to your syllabus.

 Arranging students in teams can also help foster a sense of belonging and identity.
-Team emblems and mottos can spark creativity and give ownership over an entire group of students.
-These groups can be used for short assignments or long term.
+Team emblems and mottos can spark creativity and give students ownership over the entire group.
+These groups can be used for short-term or long-term assignments.

-In group settings, students will meet new friends, and learn how to help one another.
+Students will meet new friends in group settings and learn how to help one another.

-If you decide to arrange students into teams, change them up regularly so new relationships and collaboration can be fostered.
+If you decide to divide students into teams, rotate them regularly to foster new relationships and collaboration.

 4. Reward Social Skills and Social-Emotional Learning Practice

-Look for opportunities to recognize students who are doing well, either in private or publicly if the situation calls for it.
+Look for opportunities to recognize students doing well privately or publicly if the situation calls for it.

-Let’s face it, you can usually tell when a student is upset about something.
-Reaching out to them to help overcome obstacles, or encouraging them when they do so on their own, will aid in their ability to recognize their own social skills, and use them more often.
+Let’s face it: You can usually tell when a student is upset about something.
+Reaching out to help them overcome obstacles or encouraging them when they do so on their own will help them recognize their social skills and use them more often.

-In other words, telling students that they are managing their emotions well will reinforce the behavior.
+In other words, telling students they manage their emotions well will reinforce the behavior.

 5. End-of-Day Check-Out and Warm Goodbyes